 - Breach of violation of the duty of care – We need to prove the at-fault party did not uphold the duty of care that existed in the situation.
 For example, if a property owner did not remove a hazard that caused you to slip and fall, he or she could potentially be held liable.

-- Link between the breach and your injury – Our personal injury attorneys in Albany must prove your injury would not have occurred without a breach of the duty of the care.
+- Link between the breach and your injury – Our Albany personal injury attorneys must prove your injury would not have occurred without a breach of the duty of the care.

 - Existence of damages – We must establish that your injury led to damages, such as medical expenses, lost wages, and pain and suffering.